Lee Hunter (engineer): Kwikurent

 Hunter was a 23-year-old St. Louis architecture student, found himself frequently confronted with car battery failure in his Packard convertible automobile.
 In 1936, it took several days to recharge a car battery.
 Hunter sought to find a better, faster way to recharge batteries.
 With the help of a former Washington University in St. Louis electrical engineering professor, Hunter began developing a new design.
 His quick charge battery recharger was based on a diverter pole generator.
 He put this new product on the market and during the Great Depression, the Lee Hunter, Jr., Manufacturing Co. sold the $497 Kwikurent charger as fast as the company could make them.

 Hunter Engineering

-After serving in both the United States Army Corps of Engineers and Ordnance Corps during World War II, Hunter returned to St. Louis in 1946 and reopened his business under the name of Hunter Engineering.
+After serving in both the United States Army Corps of Engineers and Ordnance Corps during World War II, Hunter returned to St. Louis in 1946 and reopened his business under the name of Hunter Engineering Company.
 Lee Hunter also laid the foundation for a global distribution base for Hunter products.
 In 1955 Hunter developed a new wheel alignment system called 'Lite-A-Line', which became the industry standard.
 In 1962, Hunter's 'Tune-Align' became the first mechanical alignment system capable of compensating for wheel run-out, a major factor affecting wheel alignment precision.
 Hunter Engineering continued to expand its export markets and in 1964 was named by the U.S. Department of Commerce as a winner of the E-Award for excellence in the development of export trade.